The Best Way to Review Your Mistakes for the SAT/ACT

 Impulse 3: Focusing on the fact that you got things wrong and ignoring review in favor of self-loathing (popular among some overachievers, and yet...still not helpful).

 Reviewing the questions you missed, however, is an extremely important part of test prep.
-As this article on preparing for the LSAT states, "Reviewing...preptests is the point at which you switch over from merely practice to actually teaching yourself."
+As this article on preparing for the LSAT states, "Reviewing...preptests is the point at which you switch over from mere practice to actually teaching yourself."

 Strategy: Analyze Your Confidence for Each Question